These dairy free mashed potatoes are creamy and delicious without using milk, butter, cream, or sour cream!

 The first recipe for mashed potatoes first appeared in The Art of Cookery by Hannah Glasse in 1747.

-Boil your Potatoes, peel them, and put them into a Sauce-pan, math them well: To two Pounds of Potatoes put a Pint of Milk, a little Salt, stir them well together, take care they don’t stick to the Bottom, then take a quarter of a Pound of Butter, stir in and serve it up.
+Boil your Potatoes, peel them, and put them into a Sauce-pan, mash them well: To two Pounds of Potatoes put a Pint of Milk, a little Salt, stir them well together, take care they don’t stick to the Bottom, then take a quarter of a Pound of Butter, stir in and serve it up.

 While the Art of Cookery originated in England, it was very popular in the Thirteen Colonies as well in America after the War of Independence.